-- 37. Legislation for Emergency Protection Orders (EPO) exist in all four regions of Inuit Nunangat.67 A person seeking such an order applies through the police and the matter is heard by a Justice of the Peace.
+- 37. Legislation for Emergency Protection Orders (EPO) exist in all four regions of Inuit Nunangat.
+A person seeking such an order applies through the police and the matter is heard by a Justice of the Peace.
 The intimate partner is not notified about the pending application.
 In remote communities, the hearing is conducted on the telephone, usually at the RCMP detachment.
-In NWT the woman is represented by a staff member of the women's shelter in Yellowknife.68 - 38.
+In NWT the woman is represented by a staff member of the women's shelter in Yellowknife.
+88 - 38.
 As set out above, there are many reasons why an Inuk woman might not disclose her information about intimate partner violence.
-If she lives in an isolated community with no alternative housing, she may make an informed decision that an EPO would be ineffective in protecting her and her children.69 - 39.
+If she lives in an isolated community with no alternative housing, she may make an informed decision that an EPO would be ineffective in protecting her and her children. - 39.
 During the community hearings, we heard that Inuit women had sought EPOs against their intimate partner who had assaulted them.
 Even when the EPO directed the intimate partner to stay away from the woman, they were not obeyed.
-Family members called EPOs 'just pieces of paper', 'they meant nothing', and said that they did not keep Inuit women safe.70 d.
-Criminal Justice System court services program and now court workers must support both the families and the accused.
-This system does not work.72 Families told of waiting for a year for the coroner's report which implicated the intimate partner, by which time he was dead.73 Still, others said that the current system of allowing the accused to remain silent, was inappropriate, not the Inuit way.
-Traditional laws required Inuit to tell their story of what happened and then to take responsibility for their actions.74
+Family members called EPOs 'just pieces of paper', 'they meant nothing', and said that they did not keep Inuit women safe.

+d.
+Criminal Justice System

 40. Families had many criticisms of the criminal justice system.
-For some Inuit, their trust in the system has broken down.71 Others needed good services to explain the court process, services available in Inuktitut, and services to be there with the families as they went through the process.
-In a cost-cutting exercise, the government of Newfoundland canceled its victim criminal offence because the time taken for the case was approaching the maximum time limits which, if exceeded, meant that the intimate partner would go free.75 Such outcomes are not seen as fair or just.
+For some Inuit, their trust in the system has broken down.
+Others needed good services to explain the court process, services available in Inuktitut, and services to be there with the families as they went through the process.
+In a cost-cutting exercise, the government of Newfoundland canceled its victim court services program and now court workers must support both the families and the accused.
+This system does not work.
+The families told of waiting for a year for the coroner's report which implicated the intimate partner, by which time he was dead.
+Still, others said that the current system of allowing the accused to remain silent, was inappropriate, not the Inuit way.
+Traditional laws required Inuit to tell their story of what happened and then to take responsibility for their actions.